Where's best

 After a windswept walk around Dinas Island and Cwm y Eglwys, the Old Sailors is a welcome site.
 Above the sheltered beach at Pwllgwaelod, the views from the beer garden across to Fishguard are breathtaking and it’s a perfect spot at the end of the day to watch the sun go down.

-These are just the top 10 coastal & river pubs, there are plenty more on the list of suggestions you gave us – check out the full list on the Visit Pembrokeshire Facebook page.
+These are just some of the coastal & river pubs in Pembrokeshire, there are plenty more on the list of suggestions you gave us – check out the full list on the Visit Pembrokeshire Facebook page and if you’re visiting any of them don’t forget to tag us @visitpembrokeshire on Instagram.